LET THE LOCALS GUIDE YOU IN APOLLO BAYby LISA STEPHENSON

 The Apollo Bay Fishermen's Co-operative was founded in 1945.
 The local fishermen grouped together to find ways to increase and better market their catch.
 Some of our fishermen and managers have been involved with the Co-operative for over 40 years.
 Apollo Bay is the last working fishing harbour on the Great Ocean Road.
 Rock lobster and shark have traditionally been the main catch, but today scallop, giant crab, squid and abalone are also sought after in the Bass Strait seas.
 Our market today now includes live export, quite often you may see the boats unloading freshly caught squid or locally caught scallops.

-Lunch at the General can be as simple as a ham & cheese toastie on sourdough or a Boscastle pie, or you can order something special from our seasonal all day menu.
-Our burgers are quickly becoming famous - they are created using homemade brioche buns, and the patties are shaped and chargrilled to perfection!
-We also offer fresh fish and seafood (subject to availability), delightful vegetarian options and hearty soups served with our famous tasty sourdough bread.
-And the drive to get here ain't so bad either!
+The short drive from Apollo Bay to the Wye General Store is beautiful.
+If you're after lunch, they've got everything from a simple ham and cheese toastie on sourdough to a Boscastle pie.
+The burgers are pretty famous; created using homemade brioche buns, and the patties are shaped and chargrilled to perfection!
+They also offer fresh fish and seafood (subject to availability), vegetarian options and hearty soups served with their famous tasty sourdough bread.
+There's also an impressive gift shop carrying some local goodies.

-Tucked away up a side street just of the Great Ocean Road, Casalingo is a community Favourite amongst the locals of Apollo Bay.
+Tucked away in a quiet side street, Casalingo is a favourite with the locals.
 Smart set décor of chandeliers, linen table cloths, high ceilings and an ambient mezzanine level resonates with a sleek Italian style, attune to a menu of timeless favourites.
 Having undergone training in a number of award winning restaurants, Casalingo owner and chef showcases his wealth of experience on a menu of traditional Italian cuisine, using fine fresh produce, local seafood and as many organic ingredients as possible to craft a selection of hand rolled pasta, stone oven gourmet pizzas and mouth watering mains.